optimovedevelopmobile/A/O/O for iOS/README.md

 ### 2. Push Notifications Enabled
-Enable push notifications and remote notification capabilities in your project (*this step is required only for sending push notifications using OptiPush.
+Enable push notifications and remote notification capabilities in your project (*this step is required only for sending push notifications using Optipush.

 [![apple_dashboared.png](https://s9.postimg.cc/9ln5sfxe7/apple_dashboared.png)](https://postimg.org/image/itfe954gb/)

-### 3. Setting Up OptiPush
+### 3. Setting Up Optipush

-In order for OptiPush to be able to deliver push notifications to your iOS app, Optimove SDK for iOS must receive an APN token from your app.
+In order for Optipush to be able to deliver push notifications to your iOS app, Optimove SDK for iOS must receive an APN token from your app.
 This is accomplished by the following  steps:
 Inside the application `AppDelegate` class </br>

 ````swift